firezone/ebpf-firewall/README.md

 * `ebpf-firewall-common` code shared between ebpf and user-space
 * `ebpf-firewall` library code

-Furthremore, we have an example of how to use the library in `ebpf-firewall/examples/logger-firewall.rs`.
+Furthermore, we have an example of how to use the library in `ebpf-firewall/examples/logger-firewall.rs`.

 The library exposes functions to log and block traffic.